junngo/mint-server/README.md

 ## Batch Job List

 ```
-# Get the company info such as name, code, sector
+# [KRX] Get the company info such as name, code, sector
 docker-compose exec web python manage.py co_info

+# [KIS] Get the token from the KIS to access the API
+docker-compose exec web python manage.py create_token
 ```